 What do I do with my POLST form?

 Once signed, the POLST form will be copied and become part of your medical record, but the original pink form stays with you all the time.

 - If you are at home, put it near your bed or on your refrigerator so it is readily available if needed.

 - If you are in a hospital, nursing home, or assisted living facility, it will be in your chart or file.

 - If you are moved between locations, your POLST form will go with you.

-- To assure your POLST and Advance Directive are available 24/7, you may register them with the Nevada Secretary of State’s Living Will Lockbox.
+- To assure your POLST and Advance Directive are available 24/7, you may register them with the Nevada Secretary of State’s Nevada Lockbox.
 You will receive a wallet card to carry that, in an emergency, will provide quick access to these important documents.

 What if I want to change my POLST form?

-You and your health care provider can change your POLST form whenever you want or whenever medically necessary.
-If you have your POLST registered with the Secretary of State’s Living Will Lockbox, you should submit the change to the lockbox using this form.
+You and your healthcare provider can change your POLST form whenever you want or whenever medically necessary.
+If you have your POLST registered with the Secretary of State’s Nevada Lockbox, you should submit the change to the lockbox using this form.